randycoulman/mix_test_interactive/README.md

 Use the `f` command to run only tests that failed on the last run (equivalent to the `--failed` option of `mix test`).

 Use the `a` command to run all tests.

+Use the `w` command to turn file-watching mode on or off.

 Use the `Enter` key to re-run the current set of tests without requiring a file change.